xxxristen/StudentGen/README.md

 **3. What would make your experience with this assessment better?**

    More elaboration on the methods to be implemented, would be appreciated.
+E.g. under "Challenge yourself", there's a method to be implemented: <code>public List&lt;Course&gt; findPassedCourses( Course course )</code>.
+As there is no information/explanation available on the method, I would interpret that the method is to return a list of passed courses.
+However, the parameter (take in Course course) seems to conflicted with that, so I'm confused by that.